harshitpaliwal95/naruto-game/README.md

 naruto game compare character to another character
 <br>
-hope you like it
+hope you like it,
-how to run - simply open html file in your browser
+#### how to run - simply open html file in your browser
 </br>

 # technology